kintone-labs/kintone-ui-component/docs/document/docs/guides/search-box-customization-with-typescript.md

 ### Adjust the style of the search box and search result dialog

-Kintone UI Component has provided [Custom CSS functionality](../getting-started/custom-css.md) since v1.15.0.
+Kintone UI Component has provided [Custom CSS functionality](../getting-started/custom-css.md).
 By specifying the Custom CSS properties of each component, you can safely change the width and height of components without DOM manipulation.

 In this article, we will adjust the CSS of the Dialog and Text components.